 Florencita Drive

 Surely named for Florence Edith Walters (1881-1944), then-wife of Montrose cofounder John Franklin “J. Frank” Walters (1865-1941).
 Born Florence Breckwedel in Manhattan, she was the daughter of a well-to-do pawnbroker; her only sibling Harry became a physician and would later move out to SoCal himself.
 J. Frank Walters was a real estate speculator from Brooklyn who had relocated to San Francisco by 1899, then to Los Angeles in 1906.
-It’s unclear how the couple met, but when they married in 1910, Florence was already J. Frank’s third wife: his most recent ex, with whom he had a daughter named Miriam, had accused him of physical abuse and financial fraud.
-Florence herself would divorce J. Frank in 1924, but presumably they were still happy when Florencita Drive was named in 1913.
+It’s unclear how the couple met, but when they tied the knot in 1910, Florence was already J. Frank’s third wife: his most recent ex, with whom he had a daughter named Miriam, had accused him of physical abuse and financial fraud.
+Florence herself would divorce J. Frank in 1924.
+Presumably their union was still happy in 1913, when Florencita Drive was christened.
 Florence Walters never remarried and remained in L.A. with her mother.
 J. Frank Walters disappeared after 1925 – he may have moved elsewhere and/or operated under a different name – but was back in town by 1940.